nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Image partitions
    An image partition is the flash memory area reserved for an image to which the image binary is written.

-   When the Partition Manager is active, there is one *root image* and one or more *child images*.
+   When the Partition Manager is active, there is one *root image* and one or more *other images*.
    The name of the root image is ``app``.
    It is always implicitly defined.
-   Child images are explicitly defined in :file:`pm.yml` files.
+   Other images are explicitly defined in :file:`pm.yml` files.
-   The size of the root image partition is dynamic, while the sizes of all child image partitions are statically defined.
+   The size of the root image partition is dynamic, while the sizes of all other image partitions are statically defined.

 Placeholder partitions
    A placeholder partition does not contain an image, but reserves space for other uses.